 The Iraqi oil deal, which now goes before the country’s parliament, spells the end of the country as a nation state, and signals a great Bush victory in the war.

-The Byzantine scheme for dividing up oil revenues on the basis of population is little more than a facade for the biggest rip off of resources since the British barged into Mesopotamia more than a century ago.
+The Byzantine, nearly incomprehensible scheme for dividing up oil revenues on the basis of population is little more than a sick joke, a façade for the biggest rip off of resources since the British first barged into Mesopotamia over a century ago.
 The distribution of the money by population in reality provides a means why which the U.S. can pay for the arms and troops it hopes will control those populations.

-While the deal, on its face, splits up control of Iraq's oil among Kurds, Shia and Sunnis, the real power remains in the hands of international companies that will craft contracts with Iraq's regional entities and put up most or all of the money for exploration, development of infrastructure, and actual production, primarily through financial devices known as production sharing agreements.
-These agreements, which are not widely used in the industry, typically involve a public and a private partner, and stipulate that oil revenue will first go to the private partner to cover expenses and exploration costs.
-In Iraq, those costs are likely to be considerable since the industrial infrastructure will have to be rebuilt in many areas and much of the country's oil has not yet been mapped.
-Arguments between the parties will be settled by tribunals outside Iraq.
+While the deal, on its face, splits up control of Iraq’s oil among Kurds, Shia and Sunnis, the real power of course is in the hands of the international companies that will strike contracts with one or another of the different entities, put up most or all of the money for exploration, development of infrastructure, and actual production through “device of production” agreements.
+These agreements, infrequently used in the business, mean that oil revenue will first go to the companies to recoup their expenses and exploration costs.
+They will be considerable since the industrial infrastructure will have to be rebuilt in many areas and because much of the country has not been mapped.
+Arguments among the parties will be settled in courts outside the country.

 Iraq currently has the second or third largest known reserves in the world.
 It may well turn out to have the biggest reserves when the nation is completely mapped.
 These reserves will become more important over time because Saudi Arabia’s vast pool of untapped oil is widely believed to be beginning a decline and anyway has been overstated by the Saudis.
 This deal presents a serious challenge to whatever control OPEC still has over prices and production.